Common leaf problems and diseases

 Red spider mites

-Perhaps the smallest of the common sap-feeding insects.
+Red spider mites are perhaps the smallest of the common sap-feeding insects.
 Leaves first develop a pale mottling, but as the infestation progresses the leaves become increasingly yellowish white.

 Rose black spot

-The spots can be of various colours - grey, brown or black (roses in particular).
+Despite the name, rose black spot, the spots can be of various colours - grey, brown or black (roses in particular).

 Rusts

-The spores of these diseases need a moist environment in which to prosper.
+The spores of rusts need a moist environment in which to prosper.
 The fungus develops mostly on leaves but also on stems.
 In appearance, they can develop either as patches or as pustules (like septic spots), usually with a rusty-brown colour – but some are different, such as chrysanthemum white rust.

 Slugs and snails